Subscribe to updates

 Transport, Environment, Communities & Climate Change Select Committee - Tuesday, 3rd February, 2026 10.00 am

-The Transport, Environment, Communities & Climate Change Select Committee is scheduled to meet on Tuesday 03 February 2026 to discuss progress on the Climate Change and Air Quality Strategy, the annual report on Community Boards, and updates on the East West Rail project.
-The committee will also review performance indicators for the second quarter of 2025-2026.
+The Transport, Environment, Communities & Climate Change Select Committee of Buckinghamshire Council met on Tuesday 03 February 2026 to discuss progress on the Climate Change and Air Quality Strategy, the annual report on Community Boards, and updates on the East West Rail project.
+The committee also reviewed performance indicators and the work programme for future meetings.

 Climate Change and Air Quality Strategy